Lymphoplasmacytic lymphoma (LPL) is a type of non-Hodgkin’s lymphoma that commonly causes anemia or swollen lymph nodes.

 The cause of LPL isn’t fully understood.
 Researchers are investigating several possibilities:

 20%of people with WM have a first-degree relative with LPL or a similar non-Hodgkin lymphoma (NHL).
 Some studieshave found that lymphomas like LPL may be associated with autoimmune diseases like Sjögren syndrome or with the hepatitis C virus, but other studies haven’t shown this link.

-The diagnosis of LPL is difficult and usually one made after excluding other possibilities.
+The diagnosis of LPL is difficult and usually made after excluding other possibilities.
 An increase in immunoglobulin is not enough to begin a diagnosis process and initiate treatment if needed.
 A person usually needs to have noticeable symptoms.

 LPL can resemble other B-cell lymphomas with similar types of plasma cell differentiation.
 These include:

 - plasma cell myeloma